-Within our Offshore/Offshore Manufactured Products segment, we completed the consolidation of certain facilities in Houston, Texas during the third quarter of 2023 and are in the process of strategically relocating our Asian manufacturing and service operations from Singapore to Batam, Indonesia.
-With these consolidations, two facilities are classified as held-for-sale assets within prepaid expenses and other current assets at September 30, 2023 as of March 31, 2024.
+Within our Offshore Manufactured Products segment, we completed the consolidation of certain facilities in Houston, Texas during 2023 and are in the process of have strategically relocating relocated our Asian manufacturing and service operations from Singapore to Batam, Indonesia.
+With these consolidations, two facilities are a facility classified as held-for-sale assets within prepaid expenses and other current assets as of March 31, 2024.
+December 31, 2023 was sold during the second quarter of 2024 for net proceeds of \$10.3 million.

-With our Including the planned purchase construction of land and the start of construction on a new facility in Batam, in the fourth quarter of 2023, we currently expect to invest approximately \$35 \$40 million in capital expenditures during 2023, 2024.
-In late 2023 or early 2024, we also expect to sell the two held-for-sale facilities (in Singapore and Houston), with expected proceeds ranging between totaling approximately \$35 million and \$40 million.
+Including investments associated with the planned construction of a new facility in Batam, we expect to invest approximately \$40 \$35 million in capital expenditures during 2024.
+In 2024, we also expect to sell the two held-for-sale facilities (in Singapore and Houston), with proceeds totaling approximately \$35 million.
 We plan to fund our capital expenditures with available cash, internally generated funds and, if necessary, borrowings under our ABL Facility discussed below.